 The practicalities that have to be completed after someone dies should be made as simple and easy to undertake as possible, which is our aim with this page; detailing the steps to take and the people you will need to contact when someone passes away in Cambridgeshire.

 Dealing with the loss of a loved one affects everybody differently, so finding help and advice to help you through it may be a good idea.
 Age Space has found the places in Cambridgeshire where you can find Bereavement Support Services.

 Obtaining a Death Certificate in Cambridgeshire

 In most cases, if your loved one has died at home, their doctor is the person to call.
-They will give you a medical certificate for you to take to the Cambridgeshire Register Offices and tell you everything about what happens next in doing so.
+They will give you a medical certificate to take to the Cambridgeshire Register Offices and tell you everything about what happens next in doing so.

-If your relative was in a residential or nursing home at the time, they will most likely have got in contact with a doctor for you, and will be able to guide you going forward.
+If your relative was in a residential or nursing home at the time, they will most likely have got in contact with a doctor for you and will be able to guide you going forward.

 If the doctor is not 100% sure on the cause of death or there was a complication in the circumstances, the doctor might refer the death onto the coroner’s office in Cambridgeshire.
 A coroner will make a decision on whether an inquest will be needed into the death – they will keep in close contact with you and inform you exactly on what will happen at every stage.

 In most cases this is just a formality if the death was sudden or unexpected.
 It’s likely that no further action is taken and it shouldn’t be something to worry about.

 - Where?
 Lawrence Court, Princes Street, Huntingdon, PE29 3PA